breitnw/nixos/README.md

 > The term "system", as it is used in this document and across my configuration, is subject to be changed to "platform" to emphasize hardware capabilities.
 However, "system" should still be used to refer to a _pairing between a platform and a host_, such as in the name of the `systems` attrset in `flake.nix`.

+> Also note that the name of the system, not the host, has to be used as the networking hostname due to the limitations of NixOS.
+Although each NixOS configuration represents an entire system, the attributes holding these configurations must be named according to a specific networking hostname.

 # breitnw's nixos config
 This repo contains my configuration for NixOS on Asahi Linux.
 It's obviously meant for my personal use, but there might be useful nuggets here and there if you want to reference it in your own config :)